uwmadisoncals/cals-main-plugins/rvg-optimize-database/readme.txt

 = Settings =
 You can find the settings page in the WP Admin Panel &raquo; Optimize Database -or- via the WP Admin Panel &raquo; Optimize Database icon (depends on settings)

+= Excluding specific posts/pages from deleting revisions =
+If you want to keep revisions for a specific post/page (no matter what the other settings are), create a custom field named 'keep_revisions' for that post/page and give it the value 'Y'<br>

 = Starting the Optimization =
-You can start the Optimization in the WP Admin Panel &raquo; Optimize Database.<br />
+You can start the Optimization in the WP Admin Panel &raquo; Optimize Database.<br>
-Note: if you use the Scheduler the Optimization will run automatically!<br />
+Note: if you use the Scheduler the Optimization will run automatically!<br>
 Note: you also can click the 'Optimize DB (1 click)' link in the admin bar (if enabled)

 = Multisite Support =
 * Install the plugin as Network Administrator (Network Admin &raquo; Plugins)
 * 'Network Activate' the plugin
-* The settings are the same for ALL sites in the network, so if you change a setting for one site, it will be used for all other sites.
-* If you run the plugin from any of the sites, it will cleanup ALL the sites in the network!
+* You only can configure and run the plugin on the main network site, but it will optimize ALL the sub-sites too!

+= Running the plug in from a Unix crontab =
+In case you cannot use WPCron, but you can edit the Unix crontab:<br><br>
+Create a .php file, in the root directory of your site, with:<br>
+&lt;?php<br>
+define('RUN_OPTIMIZE_DATABASE', true);<br>
+require_once('wp-load.php');<br>
+?&gt;<br><br>
+Then, start the .php file from your crontab!<br>

 = Supported languages =
 * Danish [da_DK] - translated by Alexander Leo-Hansen - http://alexanderleohansen.dk